 Everyone liked the Apple Pie, which definitely held its own without ice cream, as it was quite sweet!
 The crust had a whole grain taste and texture, but this seemed to work.
 When I asked if our guests would like to keep the leftovers, they jumped at the chance.

-Use caution when purchasing, as Wholly Wholesome also has a frozen pumpkin pie with dairy.
+But use caution when purchasing, as Wholly Wholesome also has a frozen pumpkin pie with dairy.
 Be sure to look for the one that is specifically labeled as “dairy-free.”
 This information is for their dairy-free pumpkin pie specifically.

 For More Product Information: Visit the Wholly Wholesome website at www.whollywholesome.com.